This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Finally, let's take a look at important technical criteria when using and purchasing fans to help you find the right device for your needs:

-Noise level (dB): Fans are never completely silent—the whirring motor noise and the rushing air are part of it.
-However, there are significant differences: Quiet models reach ~30 dB (about a whisper) on low settings. , while powerful fans at the highest level can reach up to 60–70 dB (comparable to a running television or vacuum cleaner)
+Noise level (dB): Fans are never completely silent—the whirring motor noise and the rushing of air are part of it.
+However, there are significant differences: Quiet models reach ~30 dB (approximately whisper level) on low settings, while powerful fans can reach up to 60–70 dB (comparable to a running television or vacuum cleaner) on the highest setting.

-It's often worth looking specifically for "silent" or "whisper" fans—some of these use brushless DC motors , which run more smoothly and are more energy-efficient.
+It's often worth looking specifically for "silent" or "whisper" fans – these sometimes use brushless DC motors , which run more smoothly and are more energy-efficient.
 Keep in mind that air turbulence also causes noise: Larger rotor blades rotate more slowly for the same airflow and are therefore sometimes quieter than small, high-speed fans.
-Check the decibel ratings before purchasing, and if in doubt, test the unit.
-In the office, it's also considerate to avoid loudly whistling turbofans—your colleagues will appreciate it.
+Check the decibel ratings before purchasing, and if in doubt, test the device.
+In the office, it's also considerate to avoid loudly whistling turbofans – your colleagues will appreciate it.

-Energy consumption: As mentioned, fans are very economical.
+As mentioned, fans are very energy-efficient.
 Small table fans often consume 10–30 W, pedestal fans around 40–60 W, and tower and floor fans, depending on their power, can consume up to 100 W.

 In times of high electricity prices, an efficient model is worthwhile.
 Some fans carry energy labels or test awards.